deepuzz11/DeepVizor/README.md

 - **DNS Hostname Resolution:** Resolve DNS response packets to hostnames.
 - **Protocol Support:** Supports protocols such as HTTP, TLSv1.2, SSDP, TCP, UDP, ARP, and more.

-## **Feature Guide**
+## Feature Guide

 ### Filtering Packets
 Select the **Filter** button, then choose a filtering option from Protocol, Source, or Destination.
-Enter the desired value, such as the protocol type (e.g., HTTP) or a specific IP address, to apply filtering.
+Enter the desired value (e.g., protocol type like HTTP or a specific IP address) to apply filtering.

 ### Detailed Packet Information
 Double-click any packet in the list to display its details in the top section of the window.